Package uutils-coreutils

 uu_factor Print the prime factors of the given NUMBER(s).
 If none are specified, read from standard input.

-uu_fmt Reformat paragraphs from input files (or stdin) to stdout.
+uu_fmt Reformat paragraphs from input (or standard input) to stdout.

 uu_fold Writes each file (or standard input if no files are given) to standard output whilst breaking long lines